When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 What Are Keys to Success With the Ferber Method?

-The key to success with the Ferber Method is consistency.
+The keys to success with the Ferber Method are patience and consistency.
 A single lapse in consistency may reinforce the child’s dependance on the caregiver’s presence for sleep.
 Caregivers should also be aware that children can experience “post-extinction bursts,” suddenly reverting to behaviors that appeared to be gone.
 This is normal, and caregivers should continue sleep training until the undesirable behaviors disappear again.

 When Should the Ferber Method Be Avoided?